 Procrastinating about your bugging out plans

-This is fairly common among those who prepare to hunker down and it’s astonishing how many of them refuse to consider the probability of a bugging out scenario.
+This is fairly common among those who prepare to hunker down.
+It’s astonishing how many of them refuse to consider the probability of a bugging out scenario.
 It doesn’t matter if you prepped your home for the mother of all disasters, things will develop uncontrollably and you will have to leave everything behind.
 Movement is life, and you can’t survive with just the items in your pockets.
 Sure you will do it for a short time if you have the knowledge and skills, meaning if you’re an expert survivalist, but what about long-term survival?
 Make sure you have a backup plan, a bug out bag and an escape vehicle if you don’t want to go down with the ship.

 Keep your insurance policies safe